cjprybol/uCSV.jl/docs/src/man/declaring-column-vector-types.md

 ## CategoricalArrays & other column types

-Declaring all columns should be parsed as CategoricalArrays
+Declaring all columns should be parsed as `CategoricalVector`s
 ```jldoctest
 julia> using uCSV, DataFrames, CategoricalArrays